ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 web application by writing code top-to-bottom - instead, you create a general design and architecture first (say, model-view-controller or something), and then you plan and implement the parts.
-The same goes for writing, if you want your end result to be cogent and well-crafted.
+The same goes for writing, if you want your end result to be cogent and well crafted.

 This was also a chance for me to revisit the vision for the book as a whole, as the first chapter will really start limiting and focus the world for the book.